 Primordial Traveler’s Kit – the very least of what you need to be in rockin’ shape

-The Roll-Model Starter Kit is my favorite set of tools for total body management
+The Roll-Model Starter Kit is my favorite set of tools for

 When you get up in the morning, try standing up tall, straighten your knees, and try to touch your toes.
 How did it go?
 Now, take one of your handy marbles (we always carry one of the larger ones) and spend some time stepping on the marble and rolling into the tender spots of the foot (put as much pressure as is tolerable).
 Spend 2-5 minutes on each foot, then remove the marble and try the toe-touch-test again.
 More than likely, your flexibility will have increased.
 This is because of the little known myofascial connection between your feet and the back of your body.